Temple Owls football statistical leaders

 The Temple Owls football statistical leaders are individual statistical leaders of the Temple Owls football program in various categories, including passing, rushing, receiving, total offense, defensive stats, and kicking.
 Within those areas, the lists identify single-game, single-season, and career leaders.
-The Owls represent Temple University in the NCAA's American Athletic Conference.
+The Owls represent Temple University in the NCAA Division I FBS American Conference.

 Although Temple began competing in intercollegiate football in 1894, the school's official record book only includes records from after Temple became a Division I-A (now FBS) program in 1971.
 Even so, these lists tend to be dominated by more recent players for several reasons: